DraconDev/SamAI/tasks.md

 ## Do
 - when i drag an icon back to the home tab we should stay in the folder tab, not go back to home tab
+- be able to edit the current icons and folders, but how?

 ## Done